Mighel881/GuideToTweakDevelopment13-14/README.md

 </plist>
 ```

 - Change ‘YourTweakName’ to your tweak name, and the 3 XXX at the start of XXXRootListController to what you made at the start in theos.
 Make sure you change everything, or you it will not work.
+Leave the line that says ```<key>label</key>```

 Now that you have created the folders needed, follow the next steps.